- For PCs, there are adaptive open-source operating systems, such as Linux, ReactOS, BSD and many more.

 - Forks adapted to individual purposes (eg. Ubuntu, SuSE, CentOS, Mint, Gentoo, UbuntuStudio, Android, …).

-- Power users can unleash their hardware and do interesting and passionate experiments.
+- Power users can unleash their hardware capabilities and do interesting and passionate experiments.

-- No more compatibility issues with one unified firmware and one unified, cross-platform open-source tweaking/setting tool.
+- No more compatibility issues thanks to one unified firmware and one unified, cross-platform open-source tweaking/setting tool.

 - Exclusive features possible, suitable for power users: